To all volunteers, both new and returning: Be sure to read through the UPDATED INFORMATION and GUIDELINES before submitting an application.

 - Arrive for each shift on time and sober.

 - Complete all shifts assigned by your Crew Chief.

-- Wear Staff T-shirt and any other safety gear required while on duty.
+- Wear Staff tee shirt and any other safety gear required while on duty.

-- Operate Festival vehicles, including golf carts, under the direction of your Crew Chief and according to guidelines.
+- Operate Festival vehicles, including golf carts, under the direction of your Crew Chief and according to safety and speed guidelines.